Consensys/doc.tessera/docs/HowTo/Configure/Keys/Hashicorp-Vault-Pairs.md

 You can provide additional configuration items if the Vault is configured to use [TLS], and if the AppRole authentication method is used at a non-default path.

-!!! example "Configuration file with a HashiCorp Vault key pair"
+!!! example "HashiCorp Vault key pair configuration"

     ```json
     "keys": {